Mentorship at Helioscope:

 Mentorship programs run May-August and September-December, with potential flexibility for those working around term schedules while still in school.
 Application windows open twice a year in March and July for a month-long period.
-Applications for our spring session are currently CLOSED and will reopen at 12:01 PDT on July 15th, 2018.
+Applications for our fall session (September-December) are currently OPEN and will remain so until August 5th.

 Please read this page carefully for information about the program and our application requirements.

 The Mentorship Program offers motivated cartoonists the chance to work on a contained project from start to finish in our studio, while receiving feedback and critique along the way.
 We also welcome participants into local industry meet-ups, signings, and convention appearances, striving to give an inside look at the region's comics scene.
 Our highest goal is to create an equitable exchange of knowledge and resources between our members and mentorship program participants.

 Participants join us for a minimum of 20 hours per week, Monday through Friday, between the hours of 9am and 6pm.
 This allows us to schedule regular workshops and ensure participants get to know members of the studio and receive their feedback.
 We do our best to work with participants who choose to pursue additional part-time employment during their time with us.

 Participants can expect to receive a variety of lectures and presentations from studio members during their time at Helioscope.
 Previous program talks have covered subjects like:

 Working digitally in Manga Studio/Clip Studio Paint

 Pitching to publishers